Skip To Main Content

 Electronic Devices

-• First Offense: Warning; returned end of day.
+• First Offense: Warning; device returned at the end of the day.

 • Second Offense: Parent notified; device returned to parent only.

-• Third Offense: Privileges suspended for 90 days.
+• Third Offense: Device privileges suspended for ninety days.

-• Fourth Offense: Revoked for remainder of school year.
+• Fourth Offense: Device privileges revoked for the remainder of the school year.

 Initiating a Fight

-• First Offense: 10-day suspension (up to 7 days waived if Violence Prevention Program attended).
+• First Offense: Ten-day suspension, with up to seven days waived if the Violence Prevention Program is attended.

-• Second Offense: Emergency suspension; possible permanent removal from NVHS or WCSD.
+• Second Offense: Emergency suspension and possible permanent removal from North Valleys High School or Washoe County School District.

 Police may cite or arrest students.
 Fighting violations affect eligibility for dances and proms.